New Boston Space Force Station: United States Space Force

 23 SOPS is a Geographically Separate Unit, which although based at New Boston SFS, is subordinate to the Space Delta 6 based at Schriever AFB in Colorado.

 Geography

-A few working farms are in the vicinity; however, most of the area is heavily wooded with pockets of residential development.
+A few working farms are in the vicinity; however, most of the surrounding area is heavily wooded with pockets of residential development.
 Commercial development consists primarily of small shopping centers with a few office complexes along NH State Route 101 to the southeast.

 New Boston SFS consists mostly of undeveloped, forested land with extensive wetlands.
 Local, state, and federal laws governing the preservation of natural, cultural, and environmental resources play a major role in limiting development on and around the station.